Orthogonal layers of parallelism in large-scale eigenvalue computations: The two orthogonal layers of parallelism

 Numerical values for our example matrices are collected in Table~\ref{tab:amortize}.
 The two empirical values in the table measured in the benchmarks are the speedup of the Chebyshev filter, identical to Fig.~\ref{fig:bench2}, and the factor $r$ quantifying redistribution of vectors.
 From these two values we compute the break even point $n^*$ according to Eq.~\eqref{Favorable} and the speedup $S$ for $n > n^*$ according to Eq.~\eqref{BigS}.
 Since we now include the time for redistribution of vectors, the speedup $S$ is smaller than the speedup $s$ of the isolated Chebyshev filter.
 For a large number of SpMVs ($n \gg n^*$), the speedup reaches its maximal value ($S \to s$).
 Especially in the pillar layout $N_\mathrm{col}=\mathcal P$ this coincides with the parallel efficiency reaching the optimum value $\Pi \to 1$.

-Recall that for the isolated Chebyshev filter the pillar layout offers perfect weak scaling: The execution time for $\mathcal P \times N_s$ vectors on $\mathcal P$ nodes is identical to the execution time for $N_s$ vectors on a single node.
+Recall that for the isolated Chebyshev filter the pillar layout offers perfect weak scaling: The execution time for $\mathcal P \times N_s$ vectors on $\mathcal P$ processes is identical to the execution time for $N_s$ vectors on a single process.
 As a consequence, the pillar layout is always the most favorable vector layout for large $n$, when the cost of redistribution is amortized by the speedup of the Chebyshev filter.